RobinMorisset/Btrsync/README.md

 ## Python implementation

+### Installation

-To use, install python-argparse and python-gmpy, install btrsync on both hosts, and ensure that btrsync.py is in the PATH of both hosts.
+Install python-argparse and python-gmpy, install btrsync on both hosts, and ensure that:

-See the relevant files for usage information.

-Caveat: if the remote host is malicious, it may execute arbitrary commands on the local host with the priviledges of the user running btrsync.
+- either all \*.py files are in the PATH of both hosts.
+- or btrsync.py is in the PATH of both hosts and the other \*.py files are in the PYTHONPATH of both hosts

+### Usage

+You should not run btrsync.py directly.
+Please always run btrsync-python.sh.

+For help, run
+    btrsync-python.sh -h